traveloka/terraform-aws-modules-template/README.md

 ## License

 Last but not least, add License to modules.
-Most of our repository is licensed under MIT license - see the `LICENSE` file for details
+Most of our repository is licensed under Apache License 2.0 - see the `LICENSE` file for details

 ## Acknowledgments